INTRODUCTION

 U.S. Gold Medal Team.
 Dot was fully committed

-to this team since she was willing to put hermedical training on hold for a year.
+medical training on hold for a year.
 By profession Dot is an orthopedic surgeon.
 She is

 no stranger to international competition after playing on three Pan Am Games teams and